leolech14/Evolve/README.md

 ## Running the Tests

-Before running the test suite, install the package in editable mode with the development dependencies:
+Before running the test suite, install the package in editable mode with its optional `dev` dependencies:

 ```bash
 pip install -e '.[dev]'